iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 > It would be helpful if you gave one some kind of feedback about how well it is working.
 E.g. how many unique bluetooth connectors today?
 How many were to phones running the app?
 And how many positives.<br> :date: __2020-12-27 22:57:43__

-> Edit: I got a notification today.
-I could notify others, but the app doesnt let you know if the notification went through or not.
-Maybe this app works for others, but I tested positive for COVID-19 a few days ago, called the number that they suggested, and I still havent received a verification code to allow me to report my case to others.
-I like the idea of this app, but I have proof of a positive case, yet I still cannot report it to the app<br> :date: __2020-12-22 03:40:58__

-> Hard to rate cause it is dependent upon others downloading the app, keeping their bluetooth on and advising if they are diagnosed as having covid.<br> :date: __2020-12-20 21:51:05__

-> Three stars based on there's no way to know if it actually works as described.
-Docked two stars because all info leading up to the launch said no GPS necessary for it to work.
-When I checked the APP after installation, text plainly stated "Notification OFF; no notification until GPS Location turned on" (--paraphrasing) So I will see if there's any affect on battery life; if severe or annoying, may uninstall.
-Don't worry though; i never go anywhere!<br> :date: __2020-12-18 23:34:56__

-> App reports it used 0% battery however the system status showed bluetooth used 34% of the battery.
-That never happened prior to installing this app<br> :date: __2020-12-17 23:58:46__

-> Rated 3 stars for the following reasons.
-1) This app assumes the person who tested positive will actually enter the code.
-2) The person who tested positive is dumb enuph to not self quarantine and knowingly risk exposing others.<br> :date: __2020-12-13 10:26:26__

 #### 2-star reviews